yhzhang0128/cob/README.md

 ## Claims, Figures, and Experiments

 There are 8 experiments leading to the 5 figures in the evaluation section of this paper.
-The table below summarizes the claims supported by these figures and experiments.
+This table summarizes the claims supported by these figures and experiments.

 | Figures | Experiments  | Claims                                                                                                 |
 |---------|--------------|--------------------------------------------------------------------------------------------------------|